SpaceX launches 3rd crew in under year, fly on reused rocket

 Embracing the trend, spacecraft commander Shane Kimbrough and his crew weeks ago wrote their initials in the rocket’s soot, hoping to start a tradition.

-For NASA astronaut Megan McArthur, it was a bit of deja vu.
+“If you have rapid and complete reusability, then that is the gateway to the heavens.
+That’s what we’re trying to get done, and the support of NASA makes a huge difference,” Musk said after the launch.

+Just a week ago, NASA awarded SpaceX a nearly $3 billion contract to provide the lunar lander that will deliver astronauts to the surface of the moon — Musk’s Starship, intended to be fully reusable to attain his ultimate prize of carrying astronauts to Mars and building a city there.

+Flying in a recycled capsule Friday provided a bit of deja vu for NASA astronaut Megan McArthur.
 She launched in the same seat in the same capsule as her husband, Bob Behnken, did during SpaceX’s first crew flight.
-This time it was Behnken and their 7-year-old son waving goodbye.
+This time, it was Behnken and their 7-year-old son waving goodbye.
 McArthur blew kisses and offered virtual hugs.

 Also flying SpaceX on Friday: Japan’s Akihiko Hoshide and France’s Thomas Pesquet, the first European to launch in a commercial crew capsule.